Balance Druid Best Covenants, Soulbinds, and Conduits — Dragonflight 10.0.2

 - Have Moonfire applied to your target.
 If a Moonfire is on the target, it will not try to cast Moonfire and use that slot instead on a better Balance ability.

 In the below sections, we will be talking about all the usable Balance Druid Conduit choices separated by type.
-You get two Potency slots per Soulbind tree pheir availability is tied to Renown.
-This means that the second Potency Conduit for one Soulbind can be unlocked during different weeks.
+You get up to three Potency slots per Soulbind tree their availability is tied to Renown.
 For a more comprehensive list of all Conduits, check out our Conduit page below.

 Potency Conduits increase damage dealt.
-You get two Potency nodes with every Soulbind and every Covenant has their own Covenant specific Potency Conduit as well.
-Keep in mind that many Soulbinds do not use two Potency Conduits and instead have other options.
+You get three Potency nodes with every Soulbind and every Covenant has their own Covenant specific Potency Conduit as well.
+Keep in mind that some Soulbinds do not use all of their Potency Conduits and instead have other options.

 Balance Druid Potency Conduits